shubash8225/task-manager/README.md

 This repository contains the React frontend for the Task Manager WebApp.
 This frontend provides a user interface for interacting with the task management system.

+## Prerequisites
+You will need to have the latest version of Node.js installed.

 ## Setup

 1. **Clone the repository:**